muziFiona/Advanced-Creative-Coding-1/session6.md

 ---

+# Programming techniques we will look at

+* You should now be familiar with variables, conditionals, and loops.
+* Today we will look more at scope
+* We will look at functions in more detail
+* We will also be using objects with specific methods defined by the Three.js API.

+---

 # Models

 * In many cases, specifically where common forms of representation are being used (human characters for example), models are prepared outside of the rendering engine, then imported.